khughezq/configure-ad/README.md

 - Promote the server to a domain controller
 - Create a Domain Admin user
 - Add Jane Doe to Domain Admins Security Group
+- Join Client-1 to the Domain
+- Create a new organizational unit called Clients and add Client-1

 <h2>Deployment and Configuration Steps</h2>